RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

-1. Although the countries are ranked from most happy to least happy, we might want start by looking at some summary statistics for the happiness score.
+1. Although the countries are ranked from most happy to least happy, we might want to start by looking at some summary statistics for the happiness score.

    a.
 Use the ``AVERAGE`` function of sheets to calculate the mean in column D.
       Scroll down and click in cell D143.
 That should be an empty cell below the